Magnus Stenbock: Planned escape

 A few days later Stenbock received a reply from Schönfeldt, with a royal order to confine Stenbock into two interior rooms in Marsvin Estate and separate him from all but two of his servants.
 Schönfeldt appointed seven colonels to take turns guarding Stenbock, and the guard force was increased to ten posts.
 On 6 August Christian Rötke arrived in Copenhagen and explored the possibilities for Stenbock's escape.
 A few days later, Rötke and his crew were arrested by Danish soldiers and imprisoned at Holmen.
 Frederick IV was aware of Stenbock's escape plan thanks to his royal post spy, the postal inspector Christian Erlund.
-He had, by various means, controlled Stenbock's secret correspondence with the outside world, and had deciphered his encrypted correspondence with Malmberg.
-Later, Erlund learned how to plagiarize the different cursive methods in the letter correspondence to be able to manipulate the mail to and from Marsvin Estate.
+He had controlled Stenbock's secret correspondence and had deciphered his encrypted correspondence with Malmberg.
+Later, Erlund learned how to plagiarize the different cursive methods in the letters to be able to manipulate the mail to and from Marsvin Estate.
 Erlund was then able to tip a Danish Vice Admiral posted at Prøvestenen about Rötke's ship, trace Stenbock's secret documents in Hamburg, and seize Stenbock's field archive, which had been placed, along with secret documents, in a coffin at the Swedish agent Herman Fock's hideout in Lübeck.
 The coffin was presented to Frederick IV and his councillors; it contained 45 folders of letters from, among others, Charles XII, King Stanisław, Christian August and the ministers of the Ducal Holstein, the Swedish Privy Council, and Vellingk.
 The biggest find for the Danes was Stenbock's treaty with Christian August regarding the entry of the Swedish army into Tönning.
-As evidence, the secret agreement constituted a significant propaganda tool against Stenbock, the Swedish Empire and Holstein-Gottorp.
+As evidence, the secret agreement constituted a significant propaganda tool against Stenbock, Sweden and Holstein-Gottorp.
 Frederick IV presented the information to the emissaries from the Holy Roman Empire, England, The Netherlands, Prussia and Russia.
 When the commission of inquiry interrogated Stenbock's servants, his secretary Wiingren and the kitchen scribe Johan Anton Bon revealed that they were responsible for the encryption and security of Stenbock's letters.